cepthomas/Midifrier/README.md

-# Midifrier TODOdoc
+# Midifrier

-- A windows tool for playing midi files and Yamaha style files.
+- A windows tool for playing and editing plain midi files and Yamaha style files.
 - This is primarily intended to be used for auditioning parts for use in compositions created in a real DAW.
 - Because the windows multimedia timer has inadequate accuracy for midi notes, resolution is limited to 32nd notes.
 - Minimal attention has been paid to aesthetics over functionality.